 Chatbots in education are effective study aids because they offer instant access to information, providing students with immediate answers to their queries and facilitating on-the-spot learning.
 Additionally, their 24/7 availability allows learners to receive assistance at any time, promoting flexibility and accommodating different study schedules while also being able to adapt to individual learning styles, offering personalized guidance and targeted resources to enhance comprehension and retention.
-Students with high workload can make use of a chatbot to ensure efficient study process, track their progress, and discover what areas they need to study.
-Chatbots that can comprehend and monitor a student's progress bring a dynamic approach to learning, enabling students who have caring duties to make the most of their limited study time (Gupta & Chen, 2022).
-Nguyen et al. (2019) discuss the applicability of a chatbot to teach Maths and state that it can assumesthe role of an instructor, offering advice and teaching the student how to solve problems on their own.
+Chatbots benefit students with limited access to personal instruction and those hesitant to ask questions in class.
+While they can highlight course content, chatbots have limitations in replicating human interactions.
+Research suggests they are most effective as supplements to traditional classroom activities (Chen et al., 2023).
+Nguyen et al. (Nguyen et al., 2019) discuss the applicability of a chatbot to teach Math and state that it can assumes the role of an instructor, offering advice and teaching the student how to solve problems on their own.
 This application can interact with the student via a chatbot that answers questions.
 The way that our system tutors kids mimics how teachers actually tutor their pupils.

 Chatbots are effective at estimating how often they will correctly answer a question about a service.
 The primary method by which these chatbots assess this is by counting the proportion of questions they correctly respond to.
 Conversely, while teaching-oriented chatbots are designed to facilitate learning, their effectiveness cannot be assessed in the same manner (Pérez et al., 2020).
 The success or failure of a chatbot that tries to encourage computer science learning depends on how well it encourages students to use these studies (Benotti et al., 2017).
-According to the study by Graesser et al. (2005), AutoTutor produces improvements based on the measure of learning tested.
+According to the study by Graesser et al. (Graesser et al., 2005), AutoTutor produces improvements based on the measure of learning tested.
 It evaluates the effectiveness of its implementation using two methods: the quality of the dialog it maintains with students and the quality of the pedagogy used (Pérez et al., 2020).